 - Shredding - Shredders are designed with rotating magnetic drums that extract iron and steel from other metals and materials

-- Shearing - Hydraulic machinery are used to cut thick heavy steel recovered from railways and ships by exerting enormous pressure on the items.
+- Shearing - Hydraulic machinery is used to cut thick heavy steel recovered from railways and ships by exerting enormous pressure on the items.
 Sometimes gas and plasma arch are used

 Steel is then melted and reshaped before being used in the production of a variety of commodities ranging from bikes and new cans to paper clips.